-Commercial Vehicle System
+Commercial Vehicle Road Charge System

-- The California Department of Tax and Fee Administration (CDTFA) could oversee a commercial vehicle road charge system. - CDTFA is currently the implementing agency for the International Fuel Tax Agreement (IFTA), which is a federally recognized cooperative agreement between the 48 contiguous states of the United States and 10 Canadian provinces to simplify the reporting of fuel used by trucks that operate in more than one state. - IFTA began processing commercial vehicle road charges in January 2024 to incorporate the passage of HB 1050 in Indiana, so the basic structure of an interoperable commercial vehicle road charge system is in place. - This is consistent with preferences expressed by the trucking industry, incorporating road charge reporting into an existing reporting process. - Enforcement processes largely are in place, including auditing by CDTFA.
+- The California Department of Tax and Fee Administration (CDTFA) would oversee a commercial vehicle road charge system. - CDTFA is currently the implementing agency for the International Fuel Tax Agreement (IFTA), which is a federally recognized cooperative agreement between the 48 contiguous states of the United States and 10 Canadian provinces to simplify the reporting of fuel used by trucks that operate in more than one state.
+Mileage is reported quarterly by state. - IFTA began processing commercial vehicle road charges in January 2024 to incorporate the passage of HB 1050 in Indiana, so the basic structure of an interoperable commercial vehicle road charge system is in place. - This is consistent with preferences expressed by the trucking industry, incorporating road charge reporting into an existing reporting process. - Trucks with a gross vehicle weight of between 10,000 and 26,000 pounds are not currently required to follow IFTA reporting.
+Nor are trucks over 26,000 pounds that travel only within California.
+However, the existing IFTA structure could be expanded to include these vehicles. - ▶ 16 Enforcement processes are in place, including auditing by CDTFA.